SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

         }
     }
     ```
-    > Note: We dynamically control the visibility of the button *Create Project* based on the value of the transient field *createProjectEnabled*.
+    > Note: We dynamically control the visibility of the button *Create Project in ByD* based on the value of the transient field *createByDProjectEnabled*.

 BAS: Edit language dependend labels in file `./db/i18n/i18n.properties`: